 Small shared plates & hand-crafted cocktails

-An affordable ($11-30) new american / small plates restaurant with organic meat options in (Manhattan Ave. & Bayview Dr.) (South Bay/South LA) with brunch offerings.
+A pricey ($30-60) american (casual) restaurant with organic meat, flexitarian, & vegetarian options in (Manhattan Ave. & Bayview Dr.) (Manhattan Beach) with brunch offerings.

 Mon-Thu: 5pm-10pm Sun: 5pm-10pm Fri-Sat: 5pm-10:30pm Sat-Sun: 10am-1:30pm